ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials2023/01_install_from_docker.md

 * Problem with token

 If you try to connect the Jupyter Notebook URL but got a prompt for password or token.
-From the docker terminal window, type in
+From the docker terminal, type in

 ```
 jupyter server list